Norfolk, Virginia: Nineteenth century

+When the British occupied Norfolk, Thomas Jefferson ordered its destruction by fire.
 Following recovery from the Revolutionary War's burning, Norfolk and its citizens struggled to rebuild.
 In 1804, another serious fire along the city's waterfront destroyed some 300 buildings and the city suffered a serious economic setback.
 In the War of 1812 between America and Great Britain, Norfolk saw action between American militia led by Richard Lawson and the British navy.
 On July 13, 1813.
 A British landing party of 8 marines and 16 sailors landed at the beaches of Norfolk to construct a well and gather water.
 Richard Lawson concealed his company of militia behind a benign looking sandhill.
 Richard Lawson and his militia sprang their ambush by opening fire from their concealment behind the Sandhills.
-The British landing party who suffered 3 marines killed surrendered.
-Richard Lawson who suffered none killed had his militia destroy the British boat, take all provisions, and take the brass cannon.
+The British landing party who suffered three marines killed surrendered.
+Richard Lawson, who suffered none killed, had his militia destroy the British boat, take all provisions, and take the brass cannon.
 The American militia under Lawson returned to town with their prisoners.
 During the 1820s, agrarian communities across the American South suffered a prolonged recession, which caused many families to migrate to other areas.
 Many moved west into the Piedmont, or further into Kentucky and Tennessee.
 This migration also followed the exhaustion of soil due to tobacco cultivation in the Tidewater, where it had been the primary commodity crop for generations.

 Virginia made some attempts to phase out slavery and manumissions increased in the two decades following the war.
 Thomas Jefferson Randolph gained passage of an 1832 resolution for gradual abolition in the state.
 However, by that time the increased demand from the settlement of the lower South states had created a large internal market for slavery.
 The invention of the cotton gin in the late-eighteenth century had made profitable the cultivation of short-staple cotton in the uplands, which was widely practiced.

 The American Colonization Society proposed to "repatriate" free blacks and freed slaves to Africa by establishing the new colony of Liberia and paying for transportation.
-But most African-Americans wanted to stay in their birthplace of the United States and achieve freedom and rights there.
+But most African Americans wanted to stay in their birthplace of the United States and achieve freedom and rights there.
 For a period, many emigrants to Liberia from Virginia and North Carolina embarked from the port of Norfolk.
 Joseph Jenkins Roberts, a free person of color native to Norfolk, emigrated via the American Colonization Society and later was elected as the first president of Liberia, establishing a powerful family.